 For many visitors it’s a little nerve wracking to drive in San Francisco.
 Even though the city is easy to access via public transportation, I still find it much easier to drive especially with children in tow.
 Parking in general is pretty easy, however you MUST pay close attention to all of the parking signs.
 In most neighborhoods parking is limited to 2 hours and tickets are very common.
 The areas that I would not drive if I could avoid it would include Union Square and Fisherman’s Wharf.
 Parking here is difficult on the street and lots are quite expensive.

 If you want to explore the city on the public transport system, download the MuniMobile App so that you can purchase your day passes or individual bus fares through the app.
+Check out this complete transit guide to plan your way around the Bay Area during your next visit.

 Where to Stay in San Francisco with Kids